redcode/Z80/documentation/integration.rst

    Enables optional notifications for any ``reti`` or ``retn`` instruction executed during the interrupt mode 0 response.

+.. c:macro:: Z80_WITH_PARITY_COMPUTATION

+   Enables actual parity calculation for the P/V flag instead of using a table of precomputed values.

+.. c:macro:: Z80_WITH_PRECOMPUTED_DAA

+   Enables the use of a table of precomputed values to emulate the ``daa`` instruction.

 .. c:macro:: Z80_WITH_Q

    Enables the implementation of `Q <https://worldofspectrum.org/forums/discussion/41704>`_.